opensearch-project/documentation-website/_observing-your-data/event-analytics.md

 # Event analytics

-Event analytics in Observability is where you can use [Piped Processing Language]({{site.url}}{{site.baseurl}}/search-plugins/sql/ppl/index) (PPL) queries to build and view different visualizations of your data.
+Event analytics in Observability lets you create and see various data visualizations using [Piped Processing Language]({{site.url}}{{site.baseurl}}/search-plugins/sql/ppl/index) (PPL) queries.

 ## Getting started with event analytics

 To get started, choose **Observability** in OpenSearch Dashboards and then choose **Event analytics**.
-If you want to start exploring without adding any of your own data, choose **Add samples**, and Dashboards adds sample visualizations you can interact with.
+If you want to start exploring without adding your own data, choose **Add samples**.
+Dashboards adds sample visualizations you can interact with.

 ## Building a query

 To generate custom visualizations, you must first specify a PPL query.
-OpenSearch Dashboards then automatically creates a visualization based on the results of your query.
+OpenSearch Dashboards then automatically creates a visualization based on your query results.

 For example, the following PPL query returns a count of how many host addresses are currently in your data.